Power of Counting by Nonuniform Families of Polynomial-Size Finite Automata: A Short Discussion and Open Problems

-\item It is known that $\pp$ and $\pl$ are both closed under union and intersection \cite{AO96,BRS95}.
+\item It is known that the unbounded-error probabilistic complexity classes $\pp$ (polynomial time) and $\pl$ (logarithmic space) are both closed under union and intersection \cite{AO96,BRS95}.
 Is it true that $\onep$ is also closed under union and intersection?
-We conjecture that this is not the case.
-In Sections \ref{sec:basic-rel-among} and \ref{sec:functional-operation}, we have studied closure properties of $\onesharp$ and $\onegap$ under functional operations.
-It is desirable to find more functional operations under which $\onesharp$ is closed.
+We conjecture that this is not the case but its proof is not yet known so far.

+\item In Sections \ref{sec:basic-rel-among} and \ref{sec:functional-operation}, we have studied closure properties of $\onesharp$ and $\onegap$ under functional operations.
+Interestingly, many non-closure properties of $\onesharp$ are proven in Section \ref{sec:implications} and \ref{sec:functional-operation} by reducing them to separations of nonuniform state complexity classes.
+It is desirable to find more interesting functional operations under which $\onesharp$ and $\onegap$ are closed.

 \item The number of ``turns'' in pushdown automata has played a key role in Section \ref{sec:relation-pushdown}, where we have briefly referred to the strength of the 1-turn restriction of $\onedpd$.
-We can expand it to the $k$-turn restriction of $\onedpd$, denoted $k\mathrm{t1DPD}$, for any fixed $k\in\nat^{+}$ and discuss various structural properties of $k\mathrm{1DPD}$ (as well as $k\mathrm{t1NPD}$).
+It is possible to expand this notion to the \emph{$k$-turn restriction} of $\onedpd$, denoted $k\mathrm{t1DPD}$, for any fixed $k\in\nat^{+}$ and to discuss various structural properties of $k\mathrm{t1DPD}$ (as well as its nondeterministic variant, $k\mathrm{t1NPD}$).
+See, e.g., \cite{GS66,Yam22d} for basic properties of $k$-turn 1dpda's.

 \item In this work, we have not discussed ``two-way'' variants of nonuniform state complexity classes.
-Two-way head moves seem to dramatically change the landscape of nonuniform state complexity classes.
+Two-way head moves seem to dramatically change the landscape of nonuniform (polynomial) state complexity classes.
 Using two-way finite automata, we can define the two-way variants of $\onesharp$ and $\onegap$, which we analogously write $\twosharp$ and $\twogap$, respectively.
 These function classes help us define two-way variants of $\oneparity$, $\onecequal$, etc. To express them, we use the prefix ``2'', such as $\twoparity$ and $\twocequal$.
-Is it true that $\twoparity\nsubseteq 2^{\oned}$ and $\twocequal\nsubseteq 2^{\oned}$?
+For these complexity classes, is it true that, for instance, $\twoparity\nsubseteq 2^{\oned}$ and $\twocequal\nsubseteq 2^{\oned}$?
+Here, $2^{\oned}$ is defined similarly to $\oned$ but using families of ``exponential-size'' 1dfa's.
+See, e.g., \cite{Kap09,Kap12,Yam22a} for more information on this complexity class.